Sumit-NCSU/NCSU-CSC510Project/REPORT.md

 ### Future work

-In case of a non-meargeable pull request, we can identify the specific commits which cause the pull request to be non-meargeable and then display a list of those commits to the users.
+In case of a non-mergeable pull request, we can identify the specific commits which cause the pull request to be non-mergeable and then display a list of those commits to the users.